 Amanda Waegeli – Darling Downs

-Amanda is a national trainer and consultant whose Lived Experience expertise is in the area of Hearing Voices and Psychosis.
-Amanda was one of the Peer Champions across Australia supported by the National Mental Commission to qualify as a trainer and assessor to deliver the Certificate IV in Mental Health Peer Work in both Consumer and Career streams.
-She founded a peer led mental health community; has authored journal articles and book chapters; and was a finalist in the 2018 QLD Mental Health Week Jude Bugeja – Peer Experience Award.
-She is Vice Chairperson of the International Society of Psychological and Social approaches to Psychosis (ISPS Australia).
+Amanda is a Lived Experience, independent national trainer, consultant, and supervisor.
+As a qualified trainer and assessor, specialising in the Cert IV in Mental Health Peer Work her passion is to ensure the peer workforce are trained and supported in their valuable work.
+She has recently become a Certified Personal Medicine Coach with Pat Deegan and associates and has an interest in the History of the Consumer Movement in Australia.
+She founded a peer led mental health community in WA; has authored journal articles and book chapters; and was a finalist in the 2018 QLD Mental Health Week Jude Bugeja – Peer Experience Award.
+She is the current Chairperson of the International Society of Psychological and Social approaches to Psychosis (ISPS Australia).

 Donna Humphrey – Brisbane